 Features of VOTCA

-- All three core features are from VOTCA tool library that implements shared procedures.
+- All three core features are from the VOTCA tool library that implements shared procedures.

 - VOTCA uses coarse-graining methods to harvest the best outcomes from relevant activities.